arvidjohansen/linux-cheat-sheet/README.md

 ## Configuring virtual hosts
 Always configure virtual hosts in /etc/apache2/sites-available/

-Example with domain name containing æ,ø,å
+Example with domain name containing æ,ø,å and files in /var/www/alpha
 ```sh
 <VirtualHost *:80>
 	# Actual domain name is alpha.bodø.city but since it contains